worksona/the-sodanovels/the-next-listener/The-Next-Listener.md

 "Peterson contacted me.
 About three months ago."

-Sarah's stomach dropped.
+Liv's stomach dropped.
 "Peterson?
 From Nevada?"

 "Is that where he is?
 He wouldn't say.
 But he called me at home—I don't know how he got my number—and he asked about you.
 If you were still at JPL.
 If you were still asking questions."